dojo/docs/quickstart/writingWidgets.rst

 =================
 Templated Widgets
 =================
-OK, we've seen how to create a widget based directly on the _Widget class.
+OK, we've seen how to create a widget based directly on the `dijit._Widget <dijit/_Widget>`_ class.
 In practice though, this isn't done very often, as it's rather cumbersome to create a complicated DOM structure by hand.
-There's a mixin called _Templated that makes all of this easier.  _Templated implements buildRendering() for you, and all you have to do is specify a template i.e, an HTML fragment, that specifies the DOM for the widget.
+There's a mixin called `dijit._Templated <dijit/_Templated>`_ that makes all of this easier.  _Templated implements buildRendering() for you, and all you have to do is specify a template i.e, an HTML fragment, that specifies the DOM for the widget.

 Let's start using templates by expanding on our counter example, but making it a little more complicated.
 The user will be able to specify a label for the button, and the count will be printed after the button.
 The user will also be able to specify a label for the counter.